cms-dev/cms/docs/Running CMS.rst

 * :file:`cms.ranking.conf` is intended to be different on each server that will host a ranking.
 The addresses and log-in information of each ranking must be the same as the ones found in :file:`cms.conf`.

-These files are pretty good starting point if you want to try CMS.
+These files are a pretty good starting point if you want to try CMS.
 There are some mandatory changes to do though:

 * you must change the connection string given in ``database``; this usually means to change username and password with the one you choose before;